Mrhowardofswat/SWAT101v2/README.md

 # SWAT101v2

-- stuff to do
+## stuff to do to get ready
-- add everybody
+- install git on machines (and home computers if students want to)
+- install chrome (if needed)
+- install zenhub in chrome

+## decide on a project